COGS9/ucsd-cogs9/pages/syllabus.md

 ## Course Assignments & Topics
 This class is a survey course intended to get you all excited about becoming data scientists!
 Data are everywhere and they’re being used in tried-and-true, new, and creative ways.
-This course will introduce you to the broad topics in data science, discuss what it means to be a data scientist, and get you on your way to thinking like a data scientist.
+This course will introduce you to the broad topics in data science in the context of cognitive science, discuss what it means to be a data scientist, and get you on your way to thinking like a data scientist.

 ### Readings & Quizzes
 Quizzes cover the reading material assigned, e.g. Quiz 1 only covers material from reading 1 (R1).

-- Five multiple choice (10 questions) quizzes
+- Four multiple choice (10 questions) quizzes
 - Available for 48 hours
 - You have 1 hour to finish
 - One attempt
-- Open notes, but you must work alone.
+- Open notes, but you must work alone
 - Taken and submitted through Gradescope

 Your lowest quiz score will be dropped when calculating your final grade.
 Late reading quizzes will be accepted up to 48 hours; however, they will receive ½ credit.